jijihohococo/ichi-route/README.md

 ```

-To run all of your routes, you must
+To run all of your routes, you must use "run()" function.

+<b>You must use "run()" function after declaring all routes for your system</b>

 ```php